Susan Carroll, Ph.D. Resume

 PEER REVIEW JOURNAL ARTICLES

-Carroll, S and Carroll, D.(to be published 2009) How to market your school system without making mis
+Carroll, S and Carroll, D.(2009) How to market your school system without making mistakes, Principal Matters.

 Carroll, S. (1994) Questionnaire design affects response rate.
 Marketing News, 28 (1), 14.